China, Vietnam say want lasting solution to sea dispute

 Last week, Chinese and Vietnamese leaders met on the sidelines of an Asia-Europe summit in Italy and agreed to "address and control" maritime disputes.

-Communist parties rule both countries and their trade has swelled to $50 billion (31 billion pounds) annually, but Vietnam has long been suspicious of its giant neighbour, especially over China's claims to almost the entire South China Sea.
+Communist parties rule both countries and their trade has swelled to $50 billion annually, but Vietnam has long been suspicious of its giant neighbour, especially over China's claims to almost the entire South China Sea.

 A warming of ties would be favourable to Vietnam's leadership, which found itself in a tricky spot domestically, needing to contain simmering anti-China sentiment over perceived bullying while not provoking a neighbour crucial to its far smaller economy.